What We Like About LeadPages?

-It has Facebook Ad builder which allows you to build Facebook Ad pages that has similar themes to your landing page.
+It has a Facebook Ad builder which allows you to build Facebook Ad pages that have similar themes to your landing page.

 It’s a bit expensive for small businesses or individuals who are just starting their websites.
 It’s possible they want to capture leads with the target of getting their first customers.

 The investment is a bit high when you consider other things that have to be in place.
 And the funny (or not so funny) thing is that features like LeadDigits, LeadLinks, A/B testing, etc are absent in their Standard plan.